tredfern/tredfern.github.io_old/terminus.md

 Both of these patterns are similar in spirit to [React-Redux](https://react-redux.js.org/).
 By isolating state and making sure all updates are coordinated through actions and reducers, we can easily control state changes and centralize the updates.

-### Project Organization

-The project is organized around the concept of `rules`.
-Rules represent some either complex interactions or entity in the game.
-For example, currently there is a `character` rule section, and a `combat` rule section.
-Each with it's own concerns.
-Within any rules domain, there can be `actions` which can be dispatched to the store, `selectors` which retrieve values from state, or any other `custom` functionality that makes the most sense for this section of the rules.

-By separating into various section, each rules area can control a section of state.
-If any other rules area wants to modify another rules state section, it dispatches the appropriate action to the other rule for those to be handle.

-#### An Example

-Characters manage the various bits of information like, how much health do I have, what is my name, what team am I on, etc...
-Combat manages the interaction between potentially characters, but could be other entities as well.
-But has no state of it's own that it manages.

-When a character `attacks` another character.
-A combat action is dispatched to resolve the attack and encapsulate all the rules about how combat is resolved.
-The combat might need to check-in with the `skills` rules and to figure out how some competing skill checks get resolved.
-Depending on that resolution it will dispatch updates to the character that some damage has occurred, or some ammunition is consumed, etc...